Contact

 - The nature of the research project or publication

-- The specific directory data or classification methodology being examined
+- The specific provider network data or classification methodology being examined

 - Any deadline constraints that affect response timing

-Submissions that include the contractor's state licensing board name alongside the license number receive faster verification processing, because the directory cross-references state licensing data from authoritative sources including individual state contractor licensing boards rather than relying solely on self-reported credentials.
+Submissions that include the contractor's state licensing board name alongside the license number receive faster verification processing, because the provider network cross-references state licensing data from authoritative sources including individual state contractor licensing boards rather than relying solely on self-reported credentials.

 Report a Data Error or Correction